Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-Captain Rostron was awaken in his cabin by his wireless operator and told him about the Titanic's S.O.S. and C.Q.D. calls.
+Captain Rostron was awakened in his cabin by his wireless operator and told about the Titanic's S.O.S. and C.Q.D. calls.
 Rostron immediately ordered the ship to assist the sinking liner, over sixty miles away.

 As the ship charged full steam through the ice field.
 Rostron issued a series of orders to prep the ship for rescue operations.

 - Passengers are to remain separate from survivors.

 - Extra rooms, officer's quarters, and common rooms prepared to receive survivors.

 - Cut all heat, hot water, and steam to passenger cabins to increase the vessel's top speed.